 Who We Are

-Founded in October 2020, Sur Legal Collaborative is a women of color-led and-run immigrant and worker rights nonprofit legal organization working at the nexus of labor, immigration, and decarceration movements in the Deep South.
+Sur Legal Collaborative is a women of color-founded immigrant and worker rights nonprofit legal organization created at the center of labor, immigration, and decarceration movements in the Deep South.

 Staff